shijuvar/shijuvar/active_masterclass.md

 **Q: If I miss a session due to an unexpected reason.
 What Can I do?**

 **A:** If you miss a session due to unexpected reasons such as internet connectivity issues, the trainer will provide guidance on it based on the time availability.

+**Q: Will the Trainer give technical guidance after completing the Masterclass?**

+**A:** The Trainer will give some technical guidance for your queries around the course contents even after completing the training for some limited time period based on his availability.